pranavk/pranavk.me/index.md

 ---
 layout: page
-title: Ping My Geek !
+title: Ping-Geek
-tagline: Ping the sleeping geek in you !
+tagline: Ping the sleeping geek in you...
 ---
 {% include JB/setup %}